 3. Self Control

 This free Chrome extension is a great way to really focus on the task at hand.
-It blocks access to set websites that you feel you spend too much time one.
+Self Control blocks access to set websites that you feel you spend too much time one.
 Its distraction-free mode prevents you from removing block patterns from the app for a fixed amount of time, which is great if you have a tight deadline or you need something to help you resist the urge to wander away from your work.

-This macOS app is one of the best apps for focus, as, beyond allowing you to block distracting sites for a certain amount of time, it asks you to set a goal each day.
+This macOS app is one of the best apps for focus, as, beyond allowing you to block distracting sites for a certain amount of time, Serene asks you to set a goal each day.
 You can also choose to play optional concentration music to help you focus even more.

 This app is really a productivity system and seeks to promote deep work to help you get more done.